TagPlanet/universal-analytics/README.md

 ## Configuration
 Once you've published your configuration file, you can edit it at `app/config/packages/tag-planet/universal-analytics/settings.php`.
-If you'd like to have configuration files on an enviroment-based level, you can do so via [these instructions](http://laravel.com/docs/configuration#environment-configuration).
+If you'd like to use configuration files on an enviroment-based level, you can do so via [these instructions](http://laravel.com/docs/configuration#environment-configuration).

 #### Debug mode
 Debug mode uses a different JS file that outputs information about what is sent to Universal Analytics via the browser console.